-You'll need a strong background in finance, management or similar to become a school business manager.
+You'll need a strong background in finance, management or similar to become a school business professional.
 An accountancy qualification is a very common requirement in this job.

 You may have an advantage with a foundation degree or degree, or professional qualification in accountancy, business management, public administration or human resources.